greglixandrao/greglixandrao-profile/README.md

-# Simple project to leran Git and Github
+# Simple project to learn Git and Github

 > This is a simple project to learn git and github in real life.